dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 The output shows us that indeed DIALS recognises this image.
-Near the top of the output we see ``Format class: FormatSMVTimePix_SU_516x516``, indicating that there is a specific image reader for this image rather than DIALS falling back on a generic reader.
+Near the top of the output we see ``Format class: FormatSMVTimePix_SU_516x516``, indicating that there is even a specific image reader for this image rather than DIALS falling back on a generic reader.
 That's a good start, but if we look carefully through the rest of the output we might spot a problem.